Laufire/ec/README.rst

 Later
 -----
+* Add usage document for shell mode.

+* Add api docs and more docstrings.

 * Making the name arg, of the decorator, arg optional.
 This could be achived through iterating over the FuncArgs.

 * An autodoc extension, to document tasks and groups instead of methods and classes: There are some issues with using autodoc, for example a renamed task is still being documented under the original function name.